 Final Thoughts

-Now you should know all that you need to know about getting rid of pesky raccoons near your deer feeders.
+Now you know all about getting rid of pesky raccoons near your deer feeders!
 If you’re able to implement the methods mentioned above, you should be able to get good results.

 You don’t have to put up with annoying raccoons messing with your deer feeders all the time.
-There are a number of things that you can do, but you do have to remember to ensure that certain things are legal to do in your area before moving forward.
+There are several things that you can do, but you do have to remember to ensure that certain things are legal to do in your area before moving forward.

 --